lazyelectrons/GenAI-LLM-Demo-Toolkit/README.md

     This command will install and textgen UI and, OpenWebUI, and dowload microsoft Phi model for textgen UI and start both applications.
     Once the installation is complete, you can access the LLM UI using the following URLs:
+    Note: It can take up to a minute to bring up the UI, depending on your compute/network speed.

     - ***Text Gen Web UI*** Web UI via `http://<serverIP>:7070`
     - ***Open Web UI***: Access via `http://<serverIP>:8080`